This Was The Top Trending Item At London Fashion Week

 1. A Case Of The Blues

-Shop this style: Shrimps River Faux Fur Check Print Coat, $982, available on Browns.com and on Farfetch.com.
+Shop this style: Shrimps River Faux Fur Check Print Coat, $982 USD, available on Browns.com and on Farfetch.com.

+If you just can't shake the New Yorker in you, don't fret — you can still adopt this trend without abandoning your commitment to the colour black.
+The texture of the coat's collar and sleeves can add some drama to your look without straying away from the neutral shade.

 Advertisement

-If you just can't shake the New Yorker in you, don't fret — you can still adopt this trend without abandoning your commitment to the color black.
-The texture of the coat's collar and sleeves can add some drama to your look without straying away from the neutral shade.

-Shop this style: City Chic Make Me Blush Belted Coat With Faux Fur Trim, $169.00, available on Nordstrom.com; similar styles available on Etsy.com and Amazon.com.
+Shop this style: City Chic Make Me Blush Belted Coat With Faux Fur Trim, $169.00 USD, available on Nordstrom.com.

 3. Shades Of Chocolate

-Shop this style: BLANKNYC Faux Leather Coat with Faux Fur Trim, $148.00, available at Nordstrom.com; similar styles available on Selfridges.com and 11Honore.com.
+Shop this style: BLANKNYC Faux Leather Coat with Faux Fur Trim, $148.00 USD, available at Nordstrom.com; similar styles available on Selfridges.com and 11Honore.com.

 4. Pretty In Plaid

 Of course, it wouldn't be London without a hefty portion of plaid.
-The beloved print unsurprisingly found its way into this season's favorite trend.
+The beloved print unsurprisingly found its way into this season's favourite trend.

-Shop this style: Whistles Faux Fur-Trimmed Checked Wool-Blend Coat, was: $435.00, now: $260.00, available on Selfridges.com; similar styles available on Shopbop.com and Anthropologie.com.
+Shop this style: Whistles Faux Fur-Trimmed Checked Wool-Blend Coat, was: $435.00 USD, now: $260.00 USD, available on Selfridges.com; similar styles available on Shopbop.com and Anthropologie.com.

+If you want to take a bigger step away from tradition, consider creamy pastel colours like pistachio and lavender, both of which are having a major moment right now.

 Advertisement